The Soldier's Details

 Article prepared by Lt.
 Col. Peter Winstanley OAM RFD (Retired) JP 2003 E-mail email@example.com

-In the interview with Winstanley, Jim was diagnosed in the Wampo area with Black Water Fever by Dr. Pavillard who was born Canary Islands, studied medicine at Madrid and Edinburgh Universities.
+In the interview with Winstanley, Jim was diagnosed in the Wampo area (it was actually Tamuang Camp) with Black Water Fever by Dr. Pavillard who was born Canary Islands, studied medicine at Madrid and Edinburgh Universities.
 Pavillard was working in Malaya when the Japanese invaded, enlisting as a Medical Officer with Straits Settlement Volunteer Forces as a Lieutenant and taken POW at Singapore.

 Dedicated Pavillard was sent as far as Kinsayok.
 With his acquired knowledge in tropical illnesses and he stood out as a talented doctor and was respected by both POWs and other doctors.